 Scott's path was shaped by growing up wanting to be an adventurer; climbing mountains and exploring; through the Scout movement with it's emphasis on leadership, group dynamics and service; and through holiday work at a wildlife sanctuary.
 After high school, he decided that the way to gain independence and fund his adventurous dreams was through hard work and cold cash.
 He completed a 4-year carpentry apprenticeship.
 This gave him practical skills, valuable self belief and funded an enviable lifestyle of climbing, mountain biking, travel and adventure.
 The study of philosophy and experiential education, led to work as an outdoor instructor and to work for the environmental organization Greenpeace, where he met Rachel.

 Pacific Discovery grew out of this grounding in practical self-directed learning and a desire to share with others his love of travel, the outdoors, adventure and experiential education.
 Scott has now led in excess of 30 programs for Pacific Discovery, gaining an unmatched understanding of how to mentor young adults.
-Today he researches new programs, trains our wonderful program instructors, designed our website, and recently took time out to build a solar-powered Pacific Discovery office.
+He's researched new programs, trained our wonderful program instructors, designed our website, and recently took time out to build a solar-powered Pacific Discovery office.
 He contributes to the gap year field best practice, serving on both the Standards and the Ethics Committees of the American Gap Association.

 Scott has also spent 9 years on the board of a grassroots development organization, Books for Cambodia; and has resumed his studies, currently mid-way through a BA in Development Studies.
 When time permits he loves adventures with his family, mountain biking, orienteering and ultimate frisbee.